gabrielanyosa1/GrafanaDashboard/README.md

 flowchart TD

 %% SYSTEM INITIALIZATION AND CONFIGURATION %%
-subgraph "System Initialization and Configuration" [A]
+subgraph A [System Initialization and Configuration]
     A1[Start Process - background_processor.py] --> A2[Load Environment Variables - background_processor.py]
     A2 --> A3{Are Env Variables Loaded?}
     A3 -- Yes --> A4[Initialize Logging with Debug Mode - background_processor.py]